Purdue vs. Marquette College Basketball Predictions & Picks - November 22

 Purdue Performance Insights

-- The Boilermakers put up 82.4 points per game (66th in college basketball) while giving up 60.6 per outing (33rd in college basketball).
-They have a +109 scoring differential and outscore opponents by 21.8 points per game.
+- The Boilermakers are outscoring opponents by 21.8 points per game with a +109 scoring differential overall.
+They put up 82.4 points per game (66th in college basketball) and allow 60.6 per outing (33rd in college basketball).

+- The 39.2 rebounds per game Purdue averages rank 42nd in the nation, and are 11.2 more than the 28 its opponents record per contest.

-- Purdue grabs 39.2 rebounds per game (42nd in college basketball) while allowing 28.0 per outing to opponents.
-It outrebounds opponents by 11.2 boards per game.
+- Purdue makes 7.8 three-pointers per game (139th in college basketball) while shooting 39.4% from deep (32nd in college basketball).
+It is making 1.2 more threes per outing than its opponents, who drain 6.6 per game while shooting 22.1%.

+- The Golden Eagles have a +75 scoring differential, topping opponents by 15 points per game.
+They're putting up 80.4 points per game, 96th in college basketball, and are giving up 65.4 per outing to rank 98th in college basketball.

+- Marquette grabs 32.6 rebounds per game (222nd in college basketball), compared to the 33.4 of its opponents.

-- Purdue connects on 1.2 more threes per game than the opposition, 7.8 (139th in college basketball) compared to its opponents' 6.6.
+- Marquette connects on 8.8 three-pointers per game (73rd in college basketball), 2.0 more than its opponents.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.